 XML Validation Allows an XML document to be checked for compliance with its own schema references or using a user-specified schema; either a local schema file or a URL.
 Open (Close) IME Open (or close) the Input Method Editor, so that you can enter text in a selected foreign language script, such as Japanese.
 You set the keyboard language using the Windows Control Panel - Regional and Language Options facility.
-Line Numbers (Script Editor only.)
-Show or hide the code line numbers on the left hand side of the editor screen.
-Undo Cut Copy Paste Delete Select All These six options provide simple functions for editing the code.
+Copy Position Hyperlink Copies the cursor position as a hyperlink that can be pasted into Rich Notes editors, such as a message in the 'Chat' tab of the Chat & Mail window.
+Simply use the 'Paste' context menu option in the message, and specify the link text.
+The reader can click on the link to open the source file and move the cursor to the selected cursor position in the file.
+Copy Text Hyperlink Copies the selected text string as a hyperlink that can pasted into Rich Notes editors, such as a message in the 'Chat' tab of the Chat & Mail window.
+Simply use the 'Paste' context menu option in the message.